wplam107/csc-101-cith-spring-2024/README.md

 ## Course Textbook

 The course textbook is the Zybooks CSC 101 online textbook.
-The Zybook code is: CUNYCSC101LamSpring2024

 ## Resources